-A big milestone for any small businesses is offering small business health insurance for the first time.
-Your small business is off the ground, you're looking to hire your first employee, or perhaps you need a health benefits package to retain a key employee.
+A big milestone for any small to mid sized organization is offering a health benefit for the first time.
+Your organization is off the ground, you're looking to hire a star employee, or perhaps you need a health benefits package to improve employee retention.

 So, where do you start when you're ready to offer employee health benefits?
 Here are 5 quick tips to offering health benefits for the first time.

 Tip #1: Understand the advantages (and value) of offering employee health benefits

 Most employers are familiar with the reasoning: Offer the right health benefits, and jump-start your organization’s growth.
 When you give employees health benefits they value, they'll be more satisfied, miss fewer work days, be less likely to quit, and have higher commitment to helping your organization achieve its goals.
 Here are three key advantages of offering health benefits to your employees: